davidclin/mechanical-keyboards/README.md

 <hr>

 ### K E Y M A P P I N G
-Activates the following by toggling to Layer 3 via the RightAlt button<br>
+Activates the following by toggling to Layer 3 via the RAlt button<br>
+To use:<br>
+o Toggle the RAlt key<br>
-o numbers in the navigation cluster | 0 uses the up arrow key<p>
+o Numbers will be activated in the navigation cluster<br>
+o The number zero will be activated using the up arrow key<br>
+o Toggle the RAlt key to go back to Layer 2<p>

 ![KeyMapping](./images/via-mapping.gif)